phaze9/SummerOfCode/Week 3.md

      ```
    - You should be able to fix the 'should display hero' test now

-## Day 7: Add more tests :trident:
+## Day 7: Add more Tests :trident:
 Let's add a couple tests for our new features.
  - First lets make sure the packages we use are uptodate
    - Open a terminal and change to your project folder